keerthana681/Cat-Ninja-Project/README.md

 - DAC output driver for sound playback
 ## Team

-Built by Keerthana Mangalpally and [Partner's Name] for ECE319H at UT Austin.
+Built by Keerthana Mangalpally and Kaitlyn Chen for ECE319H at UT Austin.

 ## Acknowledgments & License